 - A God Am I: After Sam learns that S.A.V.E. and J.E.T. exist because he wrote the comics featuring them, he asks if that makes him a god.
 Blade Hawk shoots that suggestion down; the comic universe always existed, Sam just created a portal to it.

-- Knife Nut: Madame Machete is a psycho who enjoys wielding machetes.
+- Machete Mayhem: Madame Machete is a psycho who enjoys wielding machetes.

 - Malevolent Masked Man: The Maulers all wear Jason Voorhess-style masks and are extremely violent.